angular/angular/aio/content/guide/visual-studio-2015.md

-@title
-Visual Studio 2015 QuickStart

-@intro
-Use Visual Studio 2015 with the QuickStart files.
+# Visual Studio 2015 QuickStart

-@description
 {@a top}

 Some developers prefer Visual Studio as their Integrated Development Environment (IDE).